 Our Commitment

-Columbia Basin College provides support services for students with disabilities to ensure that our programs and facilities are accessible, and that students have equal.acess to educational programs and services.
+Columbia Basin College provides support services for students with disabilities to ensure that our programs and facilities are accessible and that students have equal access to educational programs and services.
 Our campus provides reasonable accommodations to qualified students with disabilities.
-These services are provided through the Resource Center located in the HUB (H building).
+These services are provided through the Resource Center located in the T building (T-403).

 What are your Responsibilities?